GameStop. RobinHood. The gamification of investing. Unethical financial websites. And now, a suicide.

 Unfortunately, this is not true.

-Novice investors with small portfolios (let’s say under $100,000) have no business investing in IPOs unless they already have a diversified stock and bond portfolio, six months of savings, participate in their employer 401(k) to the maximum, and, hopefully, own a house.
+Novice investors with small portfolios (say under $100,000) have no business investing in IPOs unless they already have a diversified stock and bond portfolio, six months of savings, participate in their employer 401(k) to the maximum, and, hopefully, own a house.
 That’s a very conservative model not often presented on sites catering to Millennials (age 25-34) that disproportionately tout IPOs.

 That may be unrealistic and asking a lot, but IPO investing should be made with throw-away money.

-Studies have shown that in 2019, new US listings as a whole have generated investor profits of 4.8% (January to October 2019) when weighted for size, according to Dealogic data.
+Studies have shown that in 2019, new US listings as a whole generated investor profits of 4.8% (January to October 2019) when weighted for size, according to Dealogic data.
 Out of the 133 companies to list in the US through this same period, 42 lost money for investors in trading, which means that 68% of deals in the US generated a positive return.
 Another study in Germany found that less sophisticated investors are more prone to making investment decisions based on emotions and sentiment than financial factors.

 Worse, many novice investors enticed into buying IPOs are buying on hype, brand-name recognition, and emotion, not financial fundamentals (earnings estimates, financial ratios, sales, or market values) of the company going public.